 Marketing career path: from specialist to CMO

-We’ve seen the crisis spur on an abrupt transition to digital interactions.
-Almost overnight, customers and employees have found themselves connecting through digital channels – like never before.
+During and since the COVID-19 pandemic, we’ve seen an abrupt transition to digital interactions.
+Almost overnight, customers and employees found themselves connecting through digital channels like never before.

-The speed, scope and scale of this change has meant that companies – from start-ups to corporates – are on the hunt for skilled marketing professionals, with demand growing in Australia by 33 per cent.
+The speed, scope and scale of these changes have meant that companies – from start-ups to corporations – are on the hunt for skilled marketing professionals.
+This demand creates opportunities for individuals interested in pursuing a diverse and exciting marketing career path.

-But how do you land that first Vice President (VP) marketing or CMO role if you’ve never held either position?
+Many people who are interested in pursuing a marketing career path set their sights on becoming a CMO or senior marketing executive.
+But how do you land that first vice president (VP) of marketing or CMO role if you’ve never held either position?

 For Prashant Mohan, a former software engineer and now the CMO at Sharesight, it comes down to the “mindset of experimentation and ability to give things a go.”